tasdikrahman/tasdikrahman.com/_posts/2022-10-28-golang-setup-vim.md

 The go-build and go-run keybindings which I had are already being used, same for the :GoAlternate keybindings to jump and split the panes when going over test and implementation files, along with the highlight configs is something which I have kept.

 I did end up removing ultisnips which is one of the plugins presented in vim-go, with coc-go and coc-snippets, as they almost provide the same thing.

-# tl;dr what does all this get me in my setup

-- jump to definitions
-- jump to references
-- jump to symbols
-- fuzzy file search
-- code folding
-- jumping between test and implementation file
-- testing specific function
-- real time code linting

 # What does it lack as of now